mwethya101/Akan-Name-Generator/README.md

 Click submit to see your Akan name

 # Behavior-Driven Development (BDD)
-Input: Birth date and gender
+Input: Birthday, birth month, birth year and gender

-Output: Akan name based on day of birth and gender
+Output: Akan name based on the day of birth
 Input: Invalid date (day ≤ 0 or day > 31)

 Output: Error message requesting the valid date